 - 1. Wrap the prize using one sheet of paper and use one piece of tape to seal the paper. - 2.
 Use another sheet of paper and wrap the prize again, using only one piece of tape.
-Place an index card with the song, game, or trivia between the first and second layer of wrapping. - 3.
+Place an index card with the song, game, or trivia between the first and second layers of wrapping. - 3.
 Continue to wrap the prize with multiple layers and make sure that there is an index card between each layer of wrapping.
-The prize will represent the "potato". - 4.
-Have the girls form a circle and sit on the floor. - 5.
-When the music plays, the girls are to pass the "potato" (wrapped prize) from one girl to the next girl.
+The prize will represent the "potato." - 4.
+Have the youth form a circle and sit on the floor. - 5.
+When the music plays, the youth pass the "potato" (wrapped prize) from one youth to the next youth.

 - sheets of newspaper - tape - songs, games, or trivia written on index cards with their environmental themes - a prize (e.g. something that can be shared with the entire group) - music - 6.
-When the music stops playing, the girl with the "potato" in her lap unwraps one layer.
-The girl reads the content on the index card and does what is instructed on the card.
-The card may instruct the group to sing a song (e.g. You Are My Sunshine) or play a game (e.g. Stella Stella Ola).
-To fit with the Eco Pak theme, have some cards that have trivia questions about the environment. - 7.
+When the music stops playing, the youth with the "potato" in their lap unwraps one layer.
+The youth reads the content on the index card and does what is instructed.
+The card may instruct the group to sing a song (e.g., You Are My Sunshine) or play a game (e.g., Stella Stella Ola).
+To fit the Eco Pak theme, have some cards with trivia questions about the environment. - 7.
 Start the music again and continue the game until all the layers are unwrapped.
-The game will end when the last layer is unwrapped and the prize is shared with the rest of the group.
+The game will end when the last layer is unwrapped, and the prize is shared with the rest of the group.